Audio Queuing and Hyperfocus/Mind-Wandering

-Advice to allies of people with ADHD or Autism
+Advice to allies of ADHD or Autistic people

 I believe these audio queuing problems are another reason why group social situations are super draining – not because we don’t care or like to socialise – but we are dealing with massive overloading of the one system we have that has a queue.
 Masking has a huge effect not to be downplayed here.

 Small groups with one person talking is better.
 The best way to communicate with us is one on one.
 We’ll be able to read and understand you much better.
 We don’t get lost by sensory overload.
 Our focus is usually on the person in front of us.